 The Ford Puma was a small, compact coupe based off the Ford Fiesta MK4.
-It was sold in Europe and the UK only, from 1997 until into 2002 and was very popular.
-It was one of the first Ford cars to have a waiting list in the original mustang in 1964/65.
-This car was developed very sensibly, with Ford Europe utilizing and part-shelfing what they could.
+It was sold in Europe and the UK only, from 1997 until 2002.
+It was popular and well received- improving Ford’s reputation for great handling and driving dynamics, in an affordable package.
+It was one of the first Ford cars to have a waiting list since the original mustang in 1964/65.
+This car was developed very sensibly, with Ford Europe utilising and part-shelfing what they could.
 It was designed by a renowned car designer who had redesigned the image of cars for Aston Martin and Jaguar.

-For would have specialist engineering for the engine, with their in-house motorsport division make adjustments to the chassis, handling and transmission.
+Ford would have specialist engineering for the engine- Yamaha, with their in-house motorsport division make adjustments to the chassis, handling and transmission- Ford SVE.
 Ford also had consultation from a notorious race car legend at hand.
 The result was a quick, sharp-handling, stiff-well balanced, eye-catching package that was affordable for most.
 It was a successor to the previous coupe from Ford Europe, the Ford Capri, despite being slightly smaller.

 The Taurus SHO’s Yamaha V6 engine was pitched for a mid-engine sports car, like the Toyota MR2 and Pontiac Fierro, but ford had cancelled the car to focus on their new Explorer SUV replacement for the Bronco, but where in a contract with Yamaha for new engines, in which they couldn’t back out of- a similar case with the Puma.
-In the 80s and 90s there was a boom in the UK with hot hatchbacks and sports compacts- as they were desirable and really accessible at first, in which they sold in droves.
+In the 80s and 90s there was a boom in the UK with hot-hatchbacks and sports compacts- as they were desirable and really accessible at first, in which they sold in droves.
 This resulted in them getting into accidents due to people speeding and racing them, or simply that they were stolen way too often.
 As a result, a car class that was originally cheap to insure was now more expensive to insure than not just coupes and sports cars, but in some case, exotics.
-In the 90’s, a Ferrari F355 was cheaper to insure than a Ford Escort RS Cosworth.
+In the 90’s, a Ferrari F355 was cheaper to insure than a Ford Escort RS Cosworth (in certain parts of the UK).

-Ford had been planning a higher performance Fiesta, in place of an XR2 16v- what would likely have been a Fiesta ST Mk4.
-But insurance rates for Hot hatchbacks where so high, they had started to cripple sales of their sports compact line up.
-Manufacturers, such as Ford found it more economically beneficial to tone-down the power in some models, such as the Escort GTI.
+Ford had been planning a higher performance Fiesta, in place of an XR2 16v- what would have been a Fiesta ST Mk4.
+But insurance rates for hot-hatchbacks where so high, they had started to damage sales of their sports compact line up.
+Manufacturers, such as Ford found it more economically beneficial to tone-down the power in some models, such as the Escort Si & GTI.
 But Ford couldn’t afford to lose out on the performance market.
-And Ford had entered a contract with Yamaha for a specialized version of the Sigma engine to be produced by them.
-And it had been decided that the plans for the high performance Fiesta would be cut, Ford where stuck in the mud as Yamaha had begun work on producing these new engines.
+And Ford had entered a contract with Yamaha for a specialised version of the Sigma engine to be produced by them.
+And it had been decided that the plans for the high performance Fiesta would be cut.
+Ford where stuck in the mud as Yamaha had begun work on producing these new engines.
 So Ford decided to use them for something else.
 The second reason for it conception is for the market of coupes being very popular in the 90’s.
-Ford decided they want a strong share of sales for the small & compact coupe sales- they found that a small coupe would have been far easier to insure also, so Ford got to work on conceiving a compact coupe.
+Ford decided they want a strong share of sales for the small & compact coupe sales- they found that a small coupe would have been far easier to insure also, so Ford got to work on conceiving a compact coupe, the (SE161) Puma.
+The Puma would fill the gap of a ‘B-segment’ hot-hatchback (Fiesta XR2/ST) and also as a sport compact before a high performance variant of the new Focus (ST170/SVT) was released, while serving the main purpose of a coupe & sports car for Ford of Europe.

 The initial concept was an open roof coupe, called the Lynx, built by Ghia in Turin, Italy and was revealed at the 1996 Geneva Motor show.
 However with mild adjustments to the design, it would be unveiled the next year as the Puma, to sit below the Mercury Cougar (sold as a Ford outside of the USA).

 The final production version was designed by many designers combined, which notably included Claude Lobo, Chris Clements, Chris Svensson, Marian Bowen, as well as Ian Callum.
 Ian Callum, had been a prominent design, changing the dated image for the likes of Aston Martin and Jaguar, which where owned by Ford at the time; he also worked on the design of the Ford Escort RS Cosworth and Ford RS200.
 Ford SVE Motorsport modified and reinforced the design of the chassis.
 With regards to the engines, the initial, key engine to the car is a 1.7 Sigma (Zetec-S) twin-cam, 16v I4 engine which had Variable Cam Timing.
 While this was the engine the car was shaped around, Yamaha where only set to produce a certain number each year, in which the demand for the Puma superseded.
 As a result Ford offered a smaller 1.4 16v I4 Sigma engine (replaced by a 1.6 16v I4 Sigma later).
-With producing the 1.7 VCT engine, Ford shipped out raw parts to the Yamaha Motor Company in Iwata, Shizuoka, Japan, such as a 1.6 Sigma block Yamaha had the engine shipped from the German production line, to ship them to manufacture into a 1.7 engine, and to do other modifications to the design of the engine.
+With producing the 1.7 VCT engine, Ford shipped out raw parts to the Yamaha Motor Company in Iwata, Shizuoka, Japan, such as a raw, un-bored 1.4 Sigma block, from Ford’s Sigma engine factory in Valencia, Spain, to ship them to Yamaha in Japan to manufacture into a 1.7 engine, and to modify and to produce other aspects of the engine, then to be shipped back to the Puma’s production line in Cologne, Germany.

 The 1.4 was even improved with a mild upgrade, with profiled cams, producing a subtle 90 BHP rather than the 80 BHP, which for then, gave a decent acceleration time, especially with regards to the fuel range and great handling it offered.
 While the 1.7 VCT only offered 125 BHP, it was all about handling with the Puma, and yet it still returned a good acceleration time of 8.6 seconds to clock 60 mph.
 Ford where really eager to pitch this as a driver’s car, even on the lower powered models.
 While the car was aimed at the Renault Megane Coupe and the Opel/Vauxhall Tigra, it was very much similar to the older 2nd Gen Honda CRX 16v & Si, and the Mazda MX3 V6, in which had similar performance, and more so, a similar design ethos and engineering philosophy.
 However the car was pitched with many other contemporary coupes of the time, such as the Fiat Coupe and Hyundai Coupe; it was similar proportions in size and performance with the Alfa Romeo 916 GTV 16v Twin-Spark.